rh-mobb/tf_rosa_sts_privatelink/README.md

     ```

     OPTION 2(GUI):

      find your cluster hosted zone($YOUR_OPENSHIFT_DNS) and associate egress VPC ($YOUR_CLUSTER_NAME.egress_vpc.<random string>) to it
     ```
-    To associate additional VPCs with a private hosted zone using the Route 53 console Sign in to the AWS Management Console and open the Route 53 console at https://console.aws.amazon.com/route53/.
+    To associate additional VPCs with a private hosted zone using the Route 53 console:

+    Sign in to the AWS Management Console and open the Route 53 console at https://console.aws.amazon.com/route53/.
     In the navigation pane, choose ROSA cluster Hosted zones.
     Choose the radio button for the private hosted zone that you want to associate more VPCs with.